 Hybrid apps are an amalgamation of both native and web applications.
 Here the applications are created in simple web technologies (HTML, CSS, and JavaScript), and further encapsulated in a native application.
 Depending on the device, they are then encapsulated within a native application.
 These applications further use plugins to access the mobile’s features.

-The popular frameworks used for hybrid mobile app development are:
+The popular programming language used for hybrid mobile app development are:

 Xamarin | React Native | Ionic | PhoneGap